BBVA/Tarkin/README.md

-# Tarkin
+# What is Tarkin?

 <img src="./docs/static/images/tarkin_logo.jpg" width="20%" alt="System Output" />

-Tarkin is a project aimed to perform anomaly detection over streaming data like logs or queue messages.
+Tarkin is an extensible project that allows you to emulate the intuition of human analysts at scale and immediately raise awareness of anomalies by running models of their domain experience in streaming.

 # Introduction

 Detecting anomalies is a hard job that usually requires going through zillions of log lines, queue messages, database registers, etc.
-There are tools that automate this classification and throw alerts at the price of constantly tagging messages and updating the rules, which is also painful.
+There are tools that automate this classification to some extent and throw alerts, at the price of constantly updating rules and retagging misclassified messages.

-Tarkin is an extensible platform that emulates the intuition of human analysts by running models of their domain experience, and provides the capability of analyzing data in streaming, raising awareness of anomalies immediately.

 ## What about the name?

 The project named after the Grand Moff Tarkin, the famous Star Wars character, who envisioned a governing system based on the fear of the Death Star that would allow the Empire to rule the galaxy without the burden of bureaucracy.

-## How it works (in a nutshell)
+## How does it work (in a nutshell)

 Tarkin implements a model pipelining strategy.
 The first step is training a character frequency model with a messages sample, then apply it to the content of testing/fresh incoming messages: